openvinotoolkit/model_server/client/python/lib/README.md

 **To install the package run:**

-   `pip3 install dist/ovmsclient-2021.4.2-py3-none-any.whl`
+   `pip3 install dist/ovmsclient-0.2-py3-none-any.whl`

 *Note*: For development purposes you may want to repeatedly reinstall the package.
-For that consider using `pip install` with `--force-reinstall` and `--no-deps` options.
+For that consider using `pip3 install` with `--force-reinstall` and `--no-deps` options.

 Apart from `make build`, there are also other targets available:
  - `make build-deps` - downloads and compiles TFS API protos
  - `make build-package` - builds only `ovmsclient` package (requires TFS API protos compiled)
  - `make test` - runs tests on `ovmsclient` package.
 By default the package located in `dist/` directory is used.
 To specify custom package path pass `PACKAGE_PATH` option like:

-   `make test PACKAGE_PATH=/opt/packages/ovmsclient-2021.4.2-py3-none-any.whl`
+   `make test PACKAGE_PATH=/opt/packages/ovmsclient-0.2-py3-none-any.whl`

  - `make clean` - removes all intermediate files generated while building the package